 Bucharest boasts several international schools.
 The fees for these schools vary but tend to be expensive, and there are usually extra costs such as lunch, bus fare or uniforms.
 Expats relocating should consider these costs when accepting a job offer.

-Cost of goods in Bucharest
+Cost of groceries and goods in Bucharest

-Food in Bucharest is relatively inexpensive on an expat salary.
-Conversely, electronics and luxury products can be more expensive than in other European cities and particularly more so than in North America.
-Clothing also tends to be more expensive in Bucharest.
+Conversely, electronics and luxury products can be pricier than in other European cities, and particularly more so than in North America.
+Clothing costs also tends to be steeper in Bucharest.

 Cost of entertainment and eating out in Bucharest